browserslist/browserslist/README.md

 ```
 "browserslist": [
-  "use my-package",
+  "extends my-package",
   ...
 ]
 ```

-The `package.json` syntax is shown here, but the same `"use"` query should work for any of the supported config syntaxes.
+The `package.json` syntax is shown here, but the same `"extends"` query should work for any of the supported config syntaxes.

 In this example, `my-package` will be resolved (using standard `npm` module resolution)